cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

 -----------

 Why did we choose MongoDB and what are the benefits?
-To answer this questions I think we should enumerate some of the major features of MongoDB.
+To answer these questions, we should enumerate some of the major features of MongoDB.

 **Document-oriented**:
     * Documents (objects) map well to programming language data types